Talha-Abdurehman/Quantum-Quasar/README.md

 - Spacebar: Shoot bullets.
 - Esc: Pause the game.

-## Contributing
-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (git checkout -b feature-branch-name).
-3. Commit your changes (git commit -am 'Add some feature').
-4. Push to the branch (git push origin feature-branch-name).
-5. Create a new Pull Request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.